facebookresearch/ParlAI/parlai/tasks/eli5/README.md

 3. **Downloading and tokenizing the CommonCrawl pages.** This part requires access to a cluster.
 We provide a sample SLURM script using 100 threads, which on our cluster finishes in under 48 hours.
 4. **Selecting passages from the downloaded pages to create the final support document.** After running steps 1 and 2, this part uses our TFIDF heuristic to create the final ~1000 words support document, and create a train/valid/test split of Question-Document-Answer triplets.

-If you are having trouble with any of these, please an open an issue in the [ELI5 Repo](https://github.com/facebookresearch/ELI5/).
+If you are having trouble with any of steps 2-4, please an open an issue in the [ELI5 Repo](https://github.com/facebookresearch/ELI5/).

 ## Downloading pre-computed files for support documents